 Major digital developments

-- We launch our new digital curriculum catalogue, helping to ensure educators can easily find the most appropriate educational content.
+- We launch our new digital curriculum catalog, helping to ensure educators can easily find the most appropriate educational content.

 - ClickView users now have access to the BBC RES, an archive of any BBC digitized content broadcast since mid-2007.

-- TV Guide is now available to browse Freeview TV educational content.
+- TV Guide is now available to browse Freeview TV education content.

 - ClickView moves its UK office to the London tech hub of Shoreditch.